tundish/blathnaid/app/tale.rst

 And sure enough, standing in a pool of moonlight in fromt of him was a strange little figure.
 He looked like an old man, only about three feet high.
 He wore no clothes and had no hair, except for a few wisps on his chin.

-The name of this spirit is Krol.
+The name of this creature is Krol.
 I am not the world expert on Krol.
 What I have heard about him would fill a book, although not all of that can have been the truth.

 I do know he'd been an important figure in antiquity.
-And he did walk again in our modern age, and performed many brave deeds here.
+And he did walk again as a man in our modern age, and performed many brave deeds here.

 But at the time of this story he was held back in the Netherworld.
 For reasons I don't understand,